 - Dynamic area (60 m x 70 m)

 - Video and loudspeaker system, traffic signs, traffic lights, traffic cones, etc.

-For the manufacturer-independent execution of automated, reproducible driving manoeuvres, the researchers have systems at their disposal for taking over the longitudinal and transverse guidance of the vehicle.
-Mechanical actuators, which actuate both the steering and the pedals, are used here.
+For the manufacturer-independent execution of automated, reproducible driving maneuvers, the researchers have systems at their disposal for taking over the vehicle's longitudinal and lateral guidance.
+This involves the use of mechanical actuators that operate both the steering and the pedals.
 For unmanned tests, a redundant, remote-controlled emergency braking system is used, which guarantees a safe vehicle stop.
-Inertial measurement units can provide the vehicle motion data required for the control system is provided by an appropriate external inertial sensor system.
+The vehicle motion data required for the control system is provided by an appropriate external inertial sensor system.
 No structural modifications are required to install the systems, regardless of the vehicle type.
-In addition, even with the systems installed, a human driver can also drive the test vehicle.
+In addition, even with the systems installed, a human driver can drive the test vehicle.

 - DGPS base station